adrmrn/coding-dojo-starter/README.md

 - When you finished, run `make stop` command to stop the container

 There are a few commands you can use during the coding session:
-- `make tests` - runs all of the unit tests
+- `make test` - runs all of the unit tests
 - `make coverage` - runs all of the unit tests and prints the coverage report in the terminal
 - `make coverage-html` - runs all unit tests and generates HTML coverage report.
 The report can be found in the `.phpunit/coverage-html` directory.
 You can just open it in the browser.